This year’s B-movie odyssey will come to a close with two niche horror genres.

 “Live Feed” is a sort of torture horror piece, coming two years after the first “Saw” and a year after “Hostel.”
 “Awakening,” meanwhile, released four years after “28 Days Later” and two years after the “Dawn of the Dead” remake.

-Continue reading “Halloween Horror Fest: Adventures in B-Movies Part 5”
+Continue reading “Halloween Adventures in B-Movie Horror 2019 Part 5”

 The last flicks for this Halloween Horror Fest will be on movies from the 2000s, so this is the final write-up featuring late 80s and early 90s films.
 Thankfully, one of these is an anthology!